-Gobustan’s petroglyphs date back up to 40,000 years to the Upper Paleolithic, Mesolithic and Neolithic periods.
+The Gobustan rock art petroglyphs date back up to 40,000 years to the Upper Paleolithic, Mesolithic and Neolithic periods.
 More than 6,000 individual carvings were discovered here in the 1930s and have been protected through the Gobustan National Park (Gobustan Milli Parkı) ever since.

 The Gobustan Natuer Museum sits adjacent to the petroglyphs and this is the first port of call for visitors.
 The Museum contains interactive displays that explain the meaning of the carvings as well as a more general exhibition to help you understand the context of Gobustan.

 Many of the petroglyphs found here depict horses, goats, lions and big game.
 Evidence suggests that animals were carved into the rock as part of pre-hunting rituals – or maybe even for target practice.

 Outside the Museum, walking tracks wind through Gobustan’s surreal landscape of stacked boulders, rock shards and caves, tumbledown from the countless earthquakes this area has endured.

 It’s essential to visit the Natuer Museum before going out to see the petroglyphs in-situ.
 The carvings are well-preserved but difficult to identify, so it helps to know what you’re looking for.
 Better still, have a guide from the Museum accompany you like we did.

-How to get from Baku to Gobustan
+How to travel from Baku to Gobustan with Bag Baku Tours

 The Natuer Museum is well signposted and you should have no trouble getting there by taxi.
 The mud volcanoes, however, are off-road and hidden away.
-Most taxi drivers won’t know where to take you, so it’s not recommended to do this independently.
+There is no Baku to Gobustan bus, and most taxi drivers won’t know where to take you.
+That’s why it’s not recommended to do this trip independently.

-The most convenient way to see Gobustan’s petroglyphs and mud volcanoes is with travel company BagBaku.
-They run a daily minibus from Nazimi metro station to Gobustan Natuer Museum during peak season (leaving at 9am and returning to Baku around 3pm), plus off-season trips by special request.
+The most convenient way to see Gobustan’s petroglyphs and mud volcanoes is with travel company Bag Baku.
+They run a daily minibus from Nazimi metro station to Gobustan Museum during peak season (leaving at 9am and returning to Baku around 3pm), plus off-season trips on request.
 At the Museum, they’ll organise your guide.
 Bag Baku staff then coordinate with a fleet of Lada taxi drivers to take you out to the volcanoes.

 We travelled in the off-season with six other people and paid 35 AZN each, including all transport plus entrance to the Museum and our guide.